Sarath Gunawardena

 Ganegama Liyanage Sarath Gunawardena (May 27, 1949 – May 4, 2003) was a Member of Parliament in Sri Lanka, was born in Galle.
 He represented the Galle District and was the Ratgama Chief United National Party organizer, and he functioned as a Cabinet consultant to the Sri Lankan government on health and nutrition in 2003.
 Gunawardena was also the Managing Director of Hotel Francis, Hikkaduwa.

+G. L. Sarath Gunawardena (Ganegama Liyanage Sarath Gunawardena) of the United National Party (UNP) was elected to the 10th Parliament of Sri Lanka at the 1994 Sri Lankan parliamentary election held on 16 August 1994, representing the Galle Electoral District with 56,568 preferential votes.